Grilled lemon herb shrimp skewers recipe

 Serving suggestions

-Summer is about easy going food that’s light, and doesn’t leave you feeling too heavy.
-All of these suggestions (even the pound cake!) are perfect for an easy, yet delicious summer menu.
+Spring and summer is about easy going food that’s light, and doesn’t leave you feeling too heavy.
+All of these suggestions (even the pound cake!) are perfect for an easy, yet delicious warm weather menu.

 Helpful tools and equipment